-Survey participants were provided with a list of typical criminal activities and were asked to identify the types of crime that occur most frequently in their area and were provided with a list of typical criminal activities.
+Survey participants were asked if they experienced criminal activity and were asked to identify the types of crime that occur most frequently in their area.
 Figure 4 illustrates the various criminal activities highlighted in the survey and the frequency that each activity was listed by the participants.
-Although these figures cannot be regarded as accurate crime statistics or empirical evidence of crime, it illustrates that burglaries at properties, especially businesses, robberies and armed robberies and theft in general occurs most often in the area and support the statistics listed in Table 1.
+Although these figures cannot be regarded as accurate crime statistics or empirical evidence of crime, it illustrates that burglaries at properties, especially businesses, theft and theft out of motor vehicle occurs most often in the area.
+Table 2 lists the locations that residents in the area noted as the places where crime takes place.